Background pattern

 • chlorpromazine (used to treat mental illnesses such as psychosis).

-• If your child is taking medicines thatcontain:
+• If your child is taking medicines that contain:

 • If your child is taking medicines metabolized by certain liver enzymes:

-• citalopram (used to treat depression episodes);
+• citalopram (used to treat depressive episodes);

-• omeprazole (used to treat stomach ulcers);
+• omeprazole (used for stomach ulcers);

-• astemizole, chlorpheniramine (antihistamines);
+• astemizole, chlorphenamine (antihistamines);

 • oral contraceptives;